Minkowski Tensors of Anisotropic Spatial Structure: Appendix: Specific examples

-For some simple shapes the rank-2 MT can be calculated analytically by using explicit surface parametrizations and expressions for surface normals and principal curvatures.
-Specifically for a sphere of radius $R$ centered at the origin, one obtains
+For some simple shapes the rank-2 MT can be calculated analytically by using explicit surface parametrisation and expressions for surface normals and principal curvatures.
+Specifically for a sphere of radius $R$ centred at the origin, one obtains

 and, for $\nu=1,2,3$ and $r+s=2$,

 with the unit tensor $Q$.